Canada Immigration

 While Canada is officially bilingual at the federal level, language policies vary across provinces and territories.

-- Other provinces and territories: Government and other governmental services, which include public services, are written in English, with some services written in French, especially in areas with large numbers of people who speak the French language.
+• Other provinces and territories: Government and other governmental services, which include public services, are written in English, with some services written in French, especially in areas with large numbers of people who speak French.

 Such distinctions are based on the demographics of the region, historical settlement, and provincial autonomy.
 Although the variation exists, the federal institutions must offer services in both official languages where law obliges them to do so and where needed, which guarantees the linguistic rights within the federal system of Canada.